Drop the Armor: How to Soften a Guarded Heart

 closed guarded heart lock

-The masks we wear, the shields we build up, and the armor we use to protect ourselves work.
-They work really well!
-So well that they guard us from hurt, pain, judgment, and vulnerability and greatly lessen the risk that we’ll ever be betrayed, mistreated, or wronged in some way.
+The masks we wear, the shields we raise, the armor we carefully construct around our hearts—they work.
+They work incredibly well.
+They keep us safe from the sting of judgment, shield us from the vulnerability of being open, and protect us from the ache of past wounds that haven’t fully healed.
+With our walls up, we lessen the risk that we’ll ever be betrayed, mistreated, or wronged in some way.

-But sporting our masks, shields, and armor also comes at a cost.
+But over time, sporting our masks, shields, and armor also comes at a cost.

-If you’re anything like me and you find yourself yearning to experience the benefits of dropping your armor and softening your heart– things like authenticity, vulnerability, empathy, trust, and real, genuine, juicy connection– you’re in the right place.
+If you’re anything like me and you find yourself yearning to experience the benefits of dropping your armor and softening your heart– things like authenticity, vulnerability, empathy, trust, and the kind of connection that makes life feel juicy and alive—you’re in the right place.

 What’s in Your Protective Armor, Anyway?

 For example, in the family and culture I grew up in, there were certain unspoken expectations that if fulfilled, equated to love and belonging.
-If I was smart and set myself up for achievement by getting good grades, by waking up early (even on weekends), and by reading more and playing less, my behavior would be celebrated.
+If I was smart and set myself up for achievement by getting good grades, by waking up early (even on weekends), and by reading more and playing less, my behavior was praised and celebrated.
 My grandfather (bless his heart and soul), a former soldier in the Soviet army, commended me every weekend upon hearing from my parents that I was awake before the rest of the family.
 In my mind of a child, I was waking up early because I knew that “Bananas in Pajamas” was on tv at 7am.
-But I’ve been waking up early ever since, because that’s what stuck within me at the level of unconsciousness– that waking up early, even on weekends, means that I am good in the eyes of others and that I am loved, especially by my grandfather who I loved so much.
+But I’ve been waking up early ever since, because that’s what stuck within me unconsciously– that waking up early, even on weekends, means that I am "good" in the eyes of others and that I am loved, especially by my grandfather who I loved so much.

 If I was imperfect and made mistakes, I was criticized (sometimes jokingly, sometimes seriously) and it was clear that I let others down, so quickly my internal system learned that it needed to try and maintain perfection (whatever that means, right!?) and to avoid making mistakes at all costs.
 I remember, all through grade school, feeling that my grades were never good enough… that a 90 or 95% on a test was just not good enough.
 It has been quite the journey to work with my “perfectionistic protector” (we’ll talk about how to work with our protectors in just a little bit...) and to become more and more okay with getting a near-perfect grade on an exam, or the adult equivalent of doing a good or great job but not going ‘above and beyond’ at home or at work.

-While growing up, I also unconsciously learned that having a lean body equated to love (did you?).
-Not only did the magazines encourage it, but my own immediate family complimented me every time I lost weight and looked at me with disappointment when I gained weight.
-Did they mean harm?
+Maybe, like me, you learned that having a lean body or certain body shape equated to love.
+Not only did the magazines encourage it, but my own immediate family complimented me every time I lost weight.
+Compliments on weight loss became reinforcement, while disapproving looks at any perceived “imperfection” chipped away at self-worth.
+Did my family mean harm?
 No, of course not.
 Are my stories and awarenesses meant to blame them?
 No, not at all.
 Everyone is always doing the best they can with the awareness that they have at the time, and my parents and their friends were too (I love and forgive you all).
 Nevertheless, my nervous system adopted certain behaviors in adolescence (like dieting, wearing corsets, obsessively looking at myself in the mirror, etc) and adulthood (like never being satisfied with my appearance, making daily trips to the gym, judging my physique, etc) to ensure its lovability and belonging well into the future.
-All I heard inside was the voice of my inner critic, shaming me so that I didn’t do things that would lead me to be criticized by others, i.e., to hear the voice of my parents or of that commercial telling me my body shape and size were no good… that I, therefore, was no good.
+And without realizing it, I internalized these messages, developing a voice of inner criticism, shaming myself so that I didn’t do things that would lead me to be criticized by others, i.e., to hear the voice of my parents or of that commercial telling me my body shape and size were no good… that I, therefore, was no good.
+This protector within me judged my appearance harshly in an attempt to stay “good enough.”

 Until I did something about it.